dachcom-digital/pimcore-formbuilder/README.md

 "require" : {
     "dachcom-digital/formbuilder" : "1.2.6",
 }

 ```

+## Usage
+Just open a document and place the `Formular` area brick like any other bricks via drag and drop.
+Use the edit button at the right top corner to configure your form.

+## Misc

 **Ajax**
-If you want to use Ajaxforms, you need to load the FormBuilder Javascript Library.
+If you want to use ajax driven forms you need to load the FormBuilder Javascript Library.
 For example in your `lib/Website/Controller/Action.php`:

 ```php
 $this->view->headScript()->appendFile('/plugins/Formbuilder/static/js/frontend/formbuilder.js');
 ```

-Of course it's up to you, to modify this file for your needs.
+Of course it's up to you to modify this file for your needs.
 **Attention:** Be sure that jQuery has been initialized, before you load formbuilder.js.

 **CSS**